sonapraneeth-a/word-indexer/README.md

 printToText.py
     Prints the index in a text file
 Sample test directories ( 3 directories are present )
-    153050049-15050050-Project/TestDirectories
+    input-text-files/cnn-notes/
 ```

 ## Functionality

-This project indexes words in a directory.
-The indexed are shown in a HTML page, which not only provides the functionality of directly viewing the files in which the word is present, but also jumps to the required line number.
-We also provide the functionality of searching the HTML page for words, so that you need to scroll down the page to find it.
+This project indexes words (notably important) in a directory.
+The indexed words are shown in a HTML page, which not only provides the functionality of directly viewing the files in which the word is present, but also jumps to the required line number.
+We also provide the functionality of searching the HTML page for words.

 ## Miscellaneous

 To create index for your directory.
-Use the below code in any .py file and run it with python3.4
+Use the below code in any .py file and run it with python3
-as mentioned above in Running section
+as mentioned above in **Running** section

 Tested on Firefox 42.0